In C++, a lambda function is a compact syntax for defining anonymous functions, without the need to declare it explicitly as a traditional function.

 [capture](parameters) -> return_type { body }

-- Capture: List of environment variables that the lambda can use.
+- Capture: List of variables from the environment that the lambda can use.

 - Parameters: List of input parameters, separated by commas if there is more than one.

-- Return Type: Type of value returned by the lambda, optional if the type can be deduced.
+- Return type: Type of value returned by the lambda, optional if the type is deducible.

 - Body: The code that executes when the lambda is invoked.